cody-pearson/admin-notes/Bash Cheat Sheet.md

 + `grep -i <pattern> <dir>`       - case insensitive search for pattern in directory
 + `find <dir> -name "name*"`      - find file with "name" in dir
 + `locate <file>`                 - find file (quick system index search)
-+ `tar -zxvf <file.tar.gz>`       - unzip, extract, verbose, force tar file in current dir
++ `tar -zxvf <file.tar.gz>`       - unzip, extract, verbose, use tar file in current dir
++ `somecmd | tee -a output.txt`   - append output of "somecmd" to multiple files

 ### 1.2.
 Directory Commands
 + `mkdir -p <dirname>`  - makes a new directory \/ `-p` makes missing dirs
 + `cd`                  - changes to home
 + `cd <dirname>`        - changes directory
 + `pwd`                 - tells you where you currently are
++ `pushd`               - put the current directory on the stack and change directory to the one specified as a parameter
++ `popd`                - go back to the directory on the stack

 ### 1.3.
 SSH, System Info & Network Commands
 + `ssh user@host`            - connects to host as user